Comparison of rosuvastatin and atorvastatin in patients with acute coronary syndrome

 The data collected was analyzed using appropriate statistical methods.
 The efficacy and safety of both drugs were compared using t-tests, chi-square tests, and logistic regression models.
 Subgroup analysis was also performed to assess the impact of age, gender, and comorbidities on the effectiveness of the two statins.

-See also Rosuvastatin aspirin tablets
+See also Rosuvastatin 2.5mg

 Additionally, sensitivity analysis was conducted to test the robustness of the results.
 This involved excluding patients with missing data or non-compliance to treatment, as well as adjusting for confounding variables such as smoking status, blood pressure, and diabetes.